 MySQL is one of the most popular relational database management systems used by businesses and developers worldwide.
 However, in order to connect to a MySQL database using ODBC (Open Database Connectivity) on Ubuntu, we need to install the MySQL ODBC driver.
 This can be a daunting task for those who are new to Ubuntu or are not familiar with the process.
-In this blog post, we will guide you through the step-by-step process of installing the MySQL ODBC driver on Ubuntu, so that you can connect to your MySQL database and begin querying your data with ease.
+In this blog post, we will guide you through the step-by-step process to install MySQL ODBC driver in Ubuntu, so that you can connect to your MySQL database and begin querying your data with ease.

 tar xvf mysql-connector-odbc-8.0.18-linux-ubuntu18.04-x86-64bit.tar.gz

 sudo chmod 777 /usr/local/lib/libmy*

 sudo apt-get install libodbc1 sudo apt-get install odbcinst1debian2

 sudo myodbc-installer -a -d -n "MySQL ODBC 8.0 Driver" -t "Driver=/usr/local/lib/libmyodbc8w.so"